 Once you connect your checking account to your Bright app, our AI learns about your finances, studies your spending habits and responds accordingly, week by week, based on what you can afford.
 Bright even adjusts automatically when your income, habits or goals change.

-When you set up smart card payments with Bright, our overdraft protection is built in.
-Bright also provides a minimum balance limit, where Bright will pause transfers from your checking.
+When you set up smart card payments with Bright we provide a minimum balance limit, where Bright will pause transfers from your checking.
 You can adjust your balance limit whenever you like.

 When you set up saving goals with Bright, our AI only moves funds when it makes sense for you, so you're saving more regularly and reaching your goals faster.